THE MAIN MUSEUMS

-From 1st November to 31st March: Tuesdays, Thursdays and Saturdays – by reservation only.
+November to March: Tuesdays, Thursdays and Saturdays – by reservation only.
 Takes place rain or shine at 1,45 pm.

-From 1st April to 31st OCtober: Daily with the exception of Mondays.Takes place rain or shine at 1,45 pm.
+April to October: Daily with the exception of Mondays.Takes place rain or shine at 1,45 pm.

 Meeting Via Brunelleschi 1 – in front of Hard Rock Cafe 15 minutes before the start.

 Meeting Time: 15 minutes before the tour – 1 hour and 45 minutes